Carter Bear: Playing career

 On June 17, 2022, Bear signed a standard player agreement with the Everett Silvertips of the WHL.
 During the 2022–23 season, he recorded one goal and one assist in 19 games.
 He scored his first career goal during the final game of the regular season.
 During the 2023–24 season, he recorded 25 goals and 32 assists in 67 regular season games.
 During the playoffs he recorded four assists in nine games.

 During the 2024–25 season, he recorded 40 goals and 42 assists in 56 regular season games.
 On October 22, 2024, he was selected to the CHL/USA Prospects Challenge.
 He led the team with 14 power play goals and nine game-winning goals, and was named to the Western Conference Second All-Star team.
 On March 9, 2025, he suffered a lacerated achilles tendon in a game against the Portland Winterhawks, ending his season.

+International play

+Bear represented Canada at the 2026 World Junior Ice Hockey Championships and won a bronze medal.